PinkDiamond1/docs-24/docs/explanations/starlark.md

 How is Starlark implemented at Kurtosis?
 ----------------------------------------
-Starlark itself is very basic; it is intended to be extended to fulfill a given usecase (e.g. the Bazel build language is actually an extension built on top of Starlark).
-We extended basic Starlark with several features so that it could define environments easily:
+Starlark itself is very basic; Google designed it to be extended to fulfill a given usecase (e.g. the Bazel build language is actually an extension built on top of Starlark).
+We extended basic Starlark with several features so that it could [fulfill the properties of reusable environment definitions][reusable-environment-definitions]:

+- A [list of Kurtosis-specific functions][starlark-instructions-reference] for working with an environment
+- The [ability to accept parameters][run-args-reference]
-- Dependencies: Kurtosis scripts can [import other resources][locators-reference], which can be shared [via a GitHub-based packaging system][packages-reference].
+- Dependencies, so Kurtosis scripts can [import other scripts][locators-reference]
--

-We needed Starlark to fulfill [the six properties of reusable environment definitions][reusable-environment-definitions].

-We extended basic Starlark with several features so that it would provide the

-- A set of functions for modifying the state of an enclave
-- A package system
--
+- A [GitHub-based packaging system][packages-reference], so environment definitions can be shared with each other

 How do I get started with Starlark?
 -----------------------------------